srdjan/workshop-functional-js/README.md

 Workshop-functional-js
 ======================

-Part 1, to be continued...
+Part 1, to be continued ...
 ----------------------